Frequently asked questions

 Who is Sirovilla?

 Sirovilla has been around for over 50 years, having been originally established in the early 1970s by the social club of the CSIRO in Belmont.
-The first 8 units were built on the Highton site in 1975, with the reaminder of the 64 units in total built over seven stages up until 2008 which is when the community centre and offices were added.
-Sirovilla then purchased the Lions Club Village to establish Sirovilla Anglesea, and has more recently has taken on the management of Sirovilla Lorne and Sirovilla Point Lonsdale.
+The first 8 units were built on the Highton site in 1975, with the remainder of the 64 units in total built over seven stages up until 2008, which is when the community centre and offices were added.
+Sirovilla then purchased the Lions Club Village to establish Sirovilla Anglesea, and has more recently taken on the management of Sirovilla Lorne and Sirovilla Point Lonsdale.

 Where are the Villages located?